 Changing your dogs diet to raw food won't be as simple as just setting it down in front of him and command him to eat.

-I wish it were this easy, but the truth is, you're going to have to get creative, this is especially true if you have a picky eater that has been eating canned and bagged food all his life.
+I wish it were this easy, but the truth is, you're going to have to get creative, this is especially true if you have a picky eater that has been eating wet or dry dog food all his life.

 Expert tips and guidance goes a long way in helping make the transition, and there are a lot of books about feeding your dog a raw diet that can help.

-Also don't forget to let your Vet know you plans about switching to a raw food diet.
+Also don't forget to let your veterinarian know you plans about switching to a raw food diet.

-Keep in mind however, that if you have a traditional Vet they may not be as open to a raw diet as a more holistic Vet would be.
+Keep in mind however, that if you have a traditional veterinarian they may not be as open to a raw diet as a more holistic vet would be.